Skip to content

 MetricBaseline90 DaysChange

 Sheath crossed the threshold from partial to consistent visibility.
 The combination of content authority, structured data, multi-source presence, and growing review volume created a compounding effect.
-AI engines that previously had insufficient data to recommend Sheath now had multiple independent signals pointing to the same conclusion: Sheath is a credible, well-reviewed option for men's underwear.
+AI engines that previously had insufficient data to recommend Sheath now had multiple independent signals pointing to the same conclusion: Sheath is a credible, well-reviewed option for premium leather knife rolls.

 120-Day Results (Final)